pine64/website/content/documentation/PineNote/Development/UART.md

 {{< figure src="/documentation/PineNote/images/Pinenote-uart-dongle.jpeg" title="Basic non-stock PineNote UART dongle" width="400" >}}

+The USB UART dongle delivered with the PineNote allows you to have access to a serial port via USB-C Debug Accessory Mode (_DAM_) without having to open up the device.
+The factory firmware runs at a baud rate of 1500000bps, 8 data bits 1 stop bit, no parity and no flow control.
+The USB-C male end should go into the PineNote and the female end can be connected with a standard USB-C cable to your computer.

+It is relatively easy to build your own UART interface with a USB-C breakout board (for example https://www.ebay.com/itm/275407037613), two resistors and a 3.3V USB serial adapter.
+It is basically just two 1K pull up resistors (R3, R4), the data sheet values of 10K isn’t whats on the real hardware, see the [schematic](https://files.pine64.org/doc/PineNote/PineNote_USB-C_Console_UART_breakout_board_schematic_v1.0_20210903.pdf).
+The pull ups enable the serial output on SBU1 and SBU2 you can use with any 3.3V USB serial adapter.

+The UART dongle is not necessary to flash the PineNote, but is essential if something goes wrong to fix it without having to open the case.

 This page contains information on creating and using a [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) dongle for the PineNote.
 The PineNote was shipped with a compatible UART dongle, but replacements are not available to order in case of loss or hardware fault.
 Thankfully it is not difficult to make your own from easily-acquired components and a small bit of soldering.

 Fear not if you’ve never soldered anything before!
 This serves as an excellent first soldering project.
 Borrow the tools from a friend, local hackerspace, or tool library.
 Pine64 also makes a nice soldering iron themselves, the Pinecil.